macrespo42/matrix/README.md

 Let A ∈ Km×n, where K is the real numbers (represented as the type f32) and (m, n) ∈ N2 (represented as two values of type u32).
 The function must return the row-echelon form of the matrix.

+### <a name="ex11"> Exercise 11 - Determinant</a>

+Maximum time complexity : ***O(n3)***
+Maximum space complexity : ***O(n2)***

+You must write a function that computes the determinant of the given matrix.
+You must also turn in a main function in order to test your function, ready to be compiled (if necessary) and run.

+Let A ∈ Kn×n where K is the real numbers (represented as the type f32) and n ∈ N and n ≤ 4 (represented as a value of the type u32).
+The function must return the determinant det(A) of the matrix.
+If the matrix is not square, the behaviour is undefined.
+Since algorithms to compute the determinant fast and accurately for higher dimensions
+tend to be pretty complex, we have limited the required cases for which you must compute
+the determinant to dimensions 4 and below.